magnusviri/tea-notes/wiki/basics.md

 The best example of an unfunded project that was critical to many organizations is Log4J.
 At the end of 2021, [one of the most serious security vulnerabilities ever](https://en.wikipedia.org/wiki/Log4Shell) was discovered in Log4J.
 The Log4J developers fixed the bug, but the developers received a lot of [hate](https://www.franzoni.eu/log4j-haters-please/).

 One solution to this problem is donations.
-For example, [GitHub Sponsors](https://github.com/sponsors) attempts make it possible to fund open source projects.
-However, these types of sponsorships only goes to one project or developer, not to the dependencies.
+For example, [GitHub Sponsors](https://github.com/sponsors) attempts to make it possible to fund open source projects.
+However, these types of sponsorships only go to one project or developer, not to the dependencies.

 Tea will solve this with a Blockchain graph and NFTs.
 This feature should be released in 2023, and not much is known about it at this time.